 The Jones family came from Louisiana, and sometimes I'm lucky enough to sit with Mr. Jones, who still attends at 80, whose sons and grandsons are on the banners, too.

+But even if their names are not on any fabric, North fans will come to cheer the children of now.
+George Chiranian went to school with us -- he graduated in 1975, played on the soccer team, and managed the football team for years.
+(He has three huge CIF champ rings.)
+I see him at every game, often with his granddaughter.
+Ours is a community that might not always have what is immediately measureable.
+But that's why we have each other, like those same fans in gyms all over California.
 Back in 1978, when my future husband Dwayne Sims played forward for the Huskies, I worked the scorer's table, tallying stats.
 I became a sportswriter in college.
 We were the mongrels, the tough guys, the hard-to-categorize.
 (Just like Barack Obama, back then!)
 Our star guard, George Smith, had a Japanese-born mother and a black military father.
 (At 5-7, he could dunk.
 Really.)
 Our star forward, Richard Box, was the son of a German-born mom and a black military father, and other players were Mexican-Irish, Egyptian-Mexican, Alaskan Native-white.

 My mother, born in Switzerland, sat in the same bleachers where I sit now.
 My father-in-law, born in Oklahoma, sat on the opposite side, top corner, a spot everyone knew was his, where he sipped from a flask concealed inside his large coat and yelled "Fall, ball!" when the players took a shot.